wijdane-11/alx_html_css-01/flexbox/README.md

-This README for my project FLEXBOX
+this is readme for my project flexbox